6 min read

 calibration sticker construciton

 This is quite embarrassing, and it’s usually caused by improper follow-up, out-of-date spreadsheets and calibration schedules.
-The root cause of that might also be lack of resources.
+The root cause of that might also be lack of resources as there might not be enough people to check the instruments properly on time.

 9. Construction records are not filled out properly